jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

    7. https://www.intel.com/content/dam/support/us/en/programmable/support-resources/bulk-container/pdfs/literature/misc/fpgas-for-dummies-ebook.pdf

-   Reminder !!! in HDL , you're describing a piece of hardware logic not a software , so don't consider HDL as just programming language.
+   Reminder !!! in HDL , you're describing a piece of hardware logic not a software , so don't consider HDL as just another programming language.

  # VERILOG 01
   Here are some of the resources for learning about VERILGO HDL